1. Home

 Annual incentive is paid once a year.

-〔Performance indicators and evaluation weights for annual incentive for Corporate Executive Officers determined by the area of responsibility〕
+〔Performance indicators and evaluation weights for annual incentive for Corporate Executive Officers and Officers determined by the area of responsibility〕

 Notes :